Leone Ginzburg: Early life and career

-Ginzburg was born in Odessa to a Jewish family.
-World War I began while the family was on vacation in Viareggio, Italy, and while his older brother and sister (then 15 and 18) travelled with their mother back to Russia, Leone remained, with his governess, for the duration of the war.
-He was reunited with his family when his mother and siblings fled to Italy following the October Revolution in Russia.
+Ginzburg was born in Odessa, then part of the Russian Empire, to Jewish parents Fyodor Nikolayevich (born Tankhun Notkovich) Ginzburg, from Vilno Governorate, and Vera (born Khava Golda) Griliches, from Saint Petersburg, who had married in 1894.
+His father was an industrialist, while his mother was a social worker.
+His natural father was actually an Italian man, Renzo Segré, with whom his mother had a brief affair.
+Ginzburg had two older half-siblings, Marussia (1896–1994) and Nicola (1899–1985).
+The family members were all politically aligned, with positions ranging from Fyodor's liberalist views to Marussia's revolutionary socialist sympathies.

-He studied at the Liceo Ginnasio Massimo d'Azeglio in Turin.
-This school molded a group of intellectuals and political activists who would fight Benito Mussolini's Fascist regime and, eventually, help create the post-war democratic Italy.
-His classmates included such notable intellectuals as Norberto Bobbio, Piero Gobetti, Cesare Pavese, Giulio Einaudi, Massimo Mila, Vittorio Foa, Giancarlo Pajetta and Felice Balbo.
+Since 1902, Italian educator and governess Maria Segré (Renzo's sister and Leone's biological aunt) had been teaching the Ginzburg children French and Italian; her presence fostered the family's contacts with Italy, with frequent trips to Tuscany beginning in 1907.
+From 1910 onwards, Leone was taken to Viareggio on vacation every summer.
+World War I began precisely while the family was on vacation in Viareggio in 1914, and while his older brother and sister (then 15 and 18) travelled with their mother back to Russia, Leone remained with Segré for the duration of the war, spending his time between Viareggio and Rome until 1919.
+He was reunited with his family when his mother and siblings fled to Italy following the October Revolution in Russia, settling in Turin.
+The Ginzburg family briefly followed the father to Berlin, where Leone attended a Russian high school between 1921 and 1923, before they all, except Fyodor (who died in Berlin in 1930), permanently moved back to Turin; there, Ginzburg studied at the Liceo Ginnasio Massimo d'Azeglio between 1924 and 1927.
+This school molded a group of intellectuals and political activists who would fight Benito Mussolini's Fascist regime and, eventually, help create the post-war democratic Italy: his teachers included Umberto Cosmo and Zino Zini, and his classmates such notable intellectuals as Norberto Bobbio, Piero Gobetti, Cesare Pavese, Giulio Einaudi, Massimo Mila, Vittorio Foa, Giancarlo Pajetta and Felice Balbo.
 During his time in Turin, he contributed to Il Baretti, a literary magazine launched by Piero Gobetti in 1924.

-In the early 1930s, Ginzburg taught Slavic Languages and Russian Literature at the University of Turin, and was credited with helping to introduce Russian authors to the Italian public.
+In the early 1930s, Ginzburg taught Slavic Languages and Russian Literature at the University of Turin, and was credited with helping introduce Russian authors to the Italian public.
 In 1933, Ginzburg co-founded, with Giulio Einaudi, the publishing house Einaudi.
 He lost his teaching position in 1934, having refused to swear an oath of allegiance imposed by the Fascist regime.